-At Cason’s — which has occupied six different storefronts since its founding in 1975 — visitors can find a full counter of fresh and smoked meats to go, as well as a tasty menu of daily specials like fish tacos, fried chicken, Philly steak and ribs, with sides of mac ’n cheese and cornbread, for dine-in or takeout.
+At Cason’s Fine Meats in Northeast Portland, visitors can find a full counter of fresh and smoked meats to go, as well as a tasty menu of daily specials like fish tacos, fried chicken, Philly steak and ribs, with sides of mac ’n cheese and cornbread, for dine-in or takeout.

-Portland is full of more dynamic black-owned businesses, if you know where to look.
+The Rose City is full of dynamic Black-owned businesses.
 Here are several excellent ones to support — during Black History Month in February and all year long.

 A Shave and a Chat

 More than just a place to get a straight-razor shave, beard trim or haircut, Champions Barbershop is about community.
 The sparkling, open space invites families in for conversation and relationship building, the way barbershops used to be the gathering space of any downtown area.
 Jamaal Lane and his wife, Christina Lane, both grew up in Northeast Portland and aim to be mentors in their community, modeling professionalism, customer service and hard work.

 If you like chicken and waffles, Po’Shines Cafe de la Soul serves up a killer brunch in Portland’s Kenton neighborhood.
 But the restaurant is about more than just food.
 It’s a longstanding work-force training program through its nonprofit, Teach Me to Fish, that sprung from the nondenominational church Celebration Tabernacle.
 Founder E.D.
 Mondaine sought to empower local youth with work readiness and culinary-arts trainings, employing them at the cafe.
 It began in 1990 with coffee; today it’s a full-service restaurant with Southern breakfast favorites, brisket, shrimp, po’ boys and catfish served all day.
 Trap Kitchen and Kee’s Loaded Kitchen are both Black-owned food carts with huge followings and fans like Snoop Dogg and Kobe Bryant.